dj-pearson/craft-chicago-finds/features.md

 Personalization & custom orders

-Live personalization preview
+✅Live personalization preview
 For engraving/monograms: live text preview on the product photo (canvas/SVG), with rules (max chars, fonts).

-Instant chat with photo mark-up
+✅Instant chat with photo mark-up
 Buyer sends a photo; seller can draw arrows/notes right on it to agree on custom details.

-Build-a-bundle
+✅Build-a-bundle
 Buyer assembles gift sets from different items; auto bundle discount.

 Trust, quality & support